The following is a guest post by Haton AlFreidi.

 Health sectors in the GCC need to work together and with other sectors such as ministries of education, ministries of media, and ministries of commerce and investment to work on changing the GCC societies understanding and awareness of early diagnoses and the importance of lifestyle on affecting health.
 Health education and awareness should start from early ages in schools.
 Also, weather is a big challenge in GCC countries that should be highly considered in affecting lifestyle and being active.
 Many GCC governments provided outdoor facilities to encourage people be more active, but with the extremely hot weather it is harder to do so.
 To conclude, I find the report rich with valid information and analysis, however, the suggested solutions are harder to execute with governmental strategy change and it need more collaboration among other ministries to have healthier societies as the described in some GCC countries visions.

 Haton AlFreidi is a Research Analyst at ROI3, Inc. in Seattle, Wash.
-Born in Saudi Arabia, Ms. AlFreidi received a Bachelor of Arts in Business Administration in Finance and International Studies from Seattle University.
+A native of Saudi Arabia, Ms. AlFreidi received a Bachelor of Arts in Business Administration in Finance and International Studies from Seattle University.
 She may be contacted at email@example.com.